v8techit/Windows-Virtual-Desktop/Lab03 Deploy Windows Virtual Desktop.md

 # Create your host pool

 Host pools are a collection fo one or more identical VMs within the WVD enviroments.
-Each host pool can contain an app group that suers can interact with as they would on a physical desktop.
+Each host pool can contain an app group that users can interact with as they would on a physical desktop.
 In the following steps we will create an host pool via de Azure Portal.

 When you create a Windows Virtual Desktop host pool, you can create a VM from the Azure gallery, a managed image, or an unmanaged Image.